AXIS D6210 Air Quality Sensor

 Installation

-For detailed installation instructions, refer to the installation guide.
+For detailed installation instructions, see the installation guide.

 Configure your device